aesaertthomas/aesaertthomas/README.md

 ###

 <p align="left">Hi there!
 Welcome to my GitHub!<br><br>I'm an aspiring AI engineer with a passion for aviation, technology, and building creative solutions.
-My work spans robotics, AI, and software development, often combining them into fun and practical projects.<br><br>
+My work spans robotics, AI, software development, operating systems and compputer networks often combining them into fun and practical projects.<br><br>

 About Me:<br>
   - AI Enthusiast: Exploring machine learning and AI applications, with a hands-on approach to building smarter systems.<br>